In partnership with

 Atlantic Rower

-The Author lives in Fishbourne on the Isle of Wight.
-He is a retired stockbroker and happily married with three children.
-In his 68th year against all the odds he rowed across the Atlantic Ocean, solo and completely unassisted from Europe to St. Lucia, a distance of over 5,300 Kms.
-In the process he raised over £100,000- for the Isle of Wight Red Squirrel Trust, without any corporate sponsorship.
+Simon Howes lives in Fishbourne, Isle of Wight.
+He is a retired stockbroker and married with three children.
+During his 68th year, and against all the odds, he rowed across the Atlantic Ocean, solo and completely unassisted from Europe to St. Lucia, a distance of over 5,300 Kms.
+In the process he raised over £100,000 for the Isle of Wight Red Squirrel Trust, without any corporate sponsorship.
 He broke the record for a transatlantic solo row to St. Lucia by 43 days.
-He also became the second oldest Independent solo rower in history to row across any ocean on the planet.
+He also became the second oldest independent solo rower in history to row across any ocean on the planet.

-An impulsive purchase of a 25-foot Ocean rowing boat inspires the journey of a 67-year-old Englishman to row the Atlantic Ocean on his own.
-A most unlikely sportsman, with no rowing experience whatsoever, Atlantic Rower charts his journey from preparation to completion.
+An impulsive purchase of a 25-foot ocean rowing boat inspires the journey of a 67-year-old Englishman to row the Atlantic Ocean on his own.
+A most unlikely sportsman, with no rowing experience whatsoever, his journey is charted in Atlantic Rower from preparation to completion.
 He suffers many disasters and setbacks, but his resolve and humour eventually enable him to fulfil his dream.
 His account, in his own words, is a highly amusing chronicle of his adventure.
-Against the odds, he defies his doubters and proves that with true grit and determination even an old bloke can conquer an ocean.
-In doing so he was able to raise over £100,000.00 for a local charity, The Isle of Wight Red Squirrel Trust.
+Against the odds, he defies the doubters and proves that with true grit and determination even an old bloke can conquer an ocean.
+In doing so, he raises over £100,000.00 for a local charity, The Isle of Wight Red Squirrel Trust.
 The book contains 28 high quality colour photographs.
 A truly inspirational read.

 SYLVIA CLARE AND DAVID HUGHES